For our Malvern clients, aesthetics and functionality were at the forefront of their design brief.

-Not surprisingly for an active family of four, a swimming pool was high on the priority list.
-An entertaining area as well as a short-term parking options were also important, along with solutions on how best to disguise the house extension in the adjoining property.
-And as icing on the cake, our clients are avid plant lovers, so adding as much greenery as possible was a must!
+Unsurprisingly, a swimming pool was high on the priority list for the active family of four.
+An entertaining area and short-term parking options were also important, along with solutions on how best to disguise the house extension in the adjoining property.
+And as icing on the cake, our clients are avid plant lovers, so adding as much greenery as possible was a must.

-Given the size of the rear landscape and our clients extensive wish list, our design team faced challenges in ensuring all garden elements would fit and work practically.
+Given the small size of the rear landscape and our client’s extensive wish list, our design team faced challenges in ensuring all garden elements would fit and work practically.
 Pool compliance had to be adhered to whilst making sure there was still sufficient room for movement around the grounds.
-By ensuring that all garden design elements were to scale, and not overdoing any one feature, we were able to achieve a successful balance.
+We achieved a successful balance by ensuring that all garden design elements were to scale and not overdoing any one feature.

 Hardscape elements were dispersed amongst the planting to tie the garden design together.
-Bluestone was used for the paving and torquay pebbles added a much needed textural element to the front driveway – managing to unexpectedly soften the overall look in the process.
+Bluestone was used for the paving, and Torquay pebbles added a much-needed textural element to the driveway, unexpectedly softening the overall look.
 The entertainment area is covered by a cleverly designed pergola that suits the style of the house whilst still having a contemporary freshness about it.
-This architectural feature is not only visually appealing but will serve as an additional barrier to the extension next door as greenery grows in years to come.
+This architectural feature is visually appealing and will serve as an additional barrier to the extension next door as greenery grows in years to come.

-We are thrilled with the end result and truly believe this Melbourne landscape design strikes the perfect balance between traditional and contemporary, greenery and hardscape and aesthetics and functionality.
+We are thrilled with the result and believe this Melbourne landscape design strikes the perfect balance between traditional and contemporary, greenery and hardscape and aesthetics and functionality.